visgl/deck.gl/docs/writing-shaders.md

 ### Lighting (Vertex and Fragment Shaders)

 A simple lighting package is provided in deck.gl, supporting a single directional light in addition to ambient light.
-As is usually the case with lighting calculations, he package requires normals to be defined for each vertex.
+Turning on lighting requires normals to be provided for each vertex.

 ### Animation (Vertex Shader)

-A powerful capability of deck.g is the ability to create layers that animate objects using the GPU instead of the CPU.
+A powerful capability of deck.gl is to render layers with thousands of animated and/or interactive objects with the computing power of GPUs.

-Updating the positions of thousands of objects in JavaScript between each frame can be slow, and moving those calculations to the GPU can lead to significant speedups.

 Creating an animated layer can be as easy as having the application supply start and end positions for every object, and a time interval over which